Johnson & Johnson Institute

 - The left kidney is identified.

-Note – in cases of right nephrectomy, port placement is essentially a mirror image.
+Note – In cases of right nephrectomy, port placement is essentially a mirror image.
 The liver is retracted cephalad and the right colon – including the hepatic flexure – is mobilized to expose the right kidney.
 The duodenum may need to be mobilized (Kocher Maneuver) to expose the vena cava and the insertion of the right renal vein.

 - The ureter is identified in the retroperitoneum between the lower pole of the kidney and the hilum.